How classic car-friendly is your state?

 Total Grade: 615

-On the one hand, it’s hard to see why anyone would bother, since the state has neither a safety nor an emissions inspection program, never mind for vintage cars.
-But you’ll want one of those special plates to save on what Florida calls the “Initial Registration,” a hefty $225 fee it collects the first time you register your car in the state.
+On the one hand, it’s hard to see why bother getting an antique plate, because the state has neither a safety nor an emissions inspection program at all, never mind for vintage cars.
+But you’ll want the plate to save on what Florida calls the “Initial Registration,” a hefty $225 fee it collects the first time you register your car in the state.
 That fee is waived for cars bearing antique plates, and the fees for Antique, Street Rod, and Horseless Carriage tags are permanent, meaning you pay them once and you’re good for the entire time you own it.

 Florida gets essentially no snow every year, and outside the cities the roads are in great shape.